jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 The heating paths do not consume the raw `(l, m, p, q)` modes one at a time.
 Each mode is first mapped onto its non-negative frequency (a mode with `omega < 0` contributes the complex conjugate of its phasor at `+|omega|`, since `Re[U_c e^{i omega t}] = Re[conj(U_c) e^{-i omega t}]`) and merged with every other mode that shares its real spatial function: the same degree `l`, order `m`, `|omega|`, and azimuthal sign (`e^{+i m phi}` against `e^{-i m phi}`; irrelevant for `m = 0`).
 The result is the list of **coherent waves** the kernel works with.

-This merge is not a convenience.
-The `m = 0` modes always come in pairs, `(l, 0, p, q)` at `+omega` and `(l, 0, l-p, -q)` at `-omega`, that carry equal amplitudes (`F_l0p = ±F_l0,l-p` with the parity sign, `G_lpq = G_l,l-p,-q`) and are the same function of time, since `cos(-x) = cos(x)`.
+This merging is important: The `m = 0` modes always come in pairs, `(l, 0, p, q)` at `+omega` and `(l, 0, l-p, -q)` at `-omega`, that carry equal amplitudes (`F_l0p = ±F_l0,l-p` with the parity sign, `G_lpq = G_l,l-p,-q`) and are the same function of time, since `cos(-x) = cos(x)`.
 They are one real sinusoid of twice the amplitude, and the heating goes as the amplitude squared, so summing their cycle-averaged powers separately loses half of the zonal heating.
 For a homogeneous degree-2 body at zero obliquity the zonal terms are 9/84 of the total, so the loss is 4.5/84 = 5.36% of the heating of a synchronously rotating body, where only the eccentricity modes survive.
 The 1D formula counts the same pair through its `(2 - delta_m0)` weighting, which is why it needs no merge.

 At nonzero obliquity, modes of the same `(l, m)` with different `(p, q)` can also share a signed frequency.
 Their relative phase is set by the argument of periapse, which the engine takes as zero (no precession), so they too combine coherently.
 The 1D formula, being averaged over apsidal precession, does not carry that cross term, so the two paths agree only to the size of those terms at nonzero obliquity.